Reading with expression can help with reading fluency

 How can we get children to read fluently?

-So firstly, why do we need to read fluently?
+Firstly, why do we need to read fluently?

 Children who are still decoding every word cannot focus on what the text means.
 We need to release them of the laborious task of decoding to develop their fluency.
 How?
-Practice and repetition of known texts so that more and more words are committed to long term memory and no longer need to be decoded.
+Practice and repetition of known texts so that more and more words are committed to long-term memory and no longer need to be decoded.

 We can get children to read with expression to one another.
 They can comment on how to improve the expression or how to change the expression.
 How to make sure the listener knows which character is speaking and what they are thinking and feeling when they speak.
-This can be fun and really help with reading fluency!
+This can be fun and can really help with reading fluency!

 Leave a Reply